NaeuralEdgeProtocol/edge_node/README.md

 ## Hello world tutorial

 Below is a simple "Hello world!" style application that aims to show how simple and straightforward it is to distribute existing Python code to multiple edge node workers.
-This code uses the PyE2 SDK.
+This code uses the naeural_client SDK.

-To execute this code, you can check [PyE2/tutorials/video_presentation/1. hello_world.ipynb](https://github.com/NaeuralEdgeProtocol/PyE2/blob/main/tutorials/video_presentation/1.%20hello_world.ipynb).
+To execute this code, you can check [naeural_client/tutorials/video_presentation/1. hello_world.ipynb](https://github.com/NaeuralEdgeProtocol/naeural_client/blob/main/tutorials/video_presentation/1.%20hello_world.ipynb).
 You can also check our [video tutorial](TODO_Youtube_link).

 ### 1. Create `.env` file